dcreadon/dcreadon.github.io/SWADL.md

 ## Big Picture Contribution
 This project serves as a possible alternative in avionic data transfer.
 By showing that secure wireless data loading is feasible, our prototype hopes to demonstrate that airlines can significantly reduce aircraft weight (by removing cabling and wired devices) and improve ground operation turnaround times, all while maintaining the strict safety and security standards required by the aviation industry.

-**Website:** If you would like futher detail on the project, refer to our team website located here: [SDMay26-36 Website](https://sdmay26-36.sd.ece.iastate.edu/).
+**Website:** If you would like further detail on the project, refer to our team website located here: [SDMay26-36 Website](https://sdmay26-36.sd.ece.iastate.edu/).

 [<<Back](./)